All know the way. Few actually walk it.

 - [ ] Effort Hurdle: The action just feels like too much work compared to learning about it.

-- [ ] Comfort Zone: Sticking with my current routine feels safer/easier than changing.
+- [ ] Comfort Zone: Sticking with my current routine feels safer and easier than changing.

-- [ ] Fear/Anxiety: Worries about failure, judgment, or the process stop me.
+- [ ] Fear/Anxiety: Worries about failure, judgment, or the process stopping me.

 - [ ] Overwhelm: The goal feels too big or complex to start.